Local Whittle estimation of high-dimensional long-run variance and precision matrices: Main results

 for any $a \in [0,1)$ and $T_{\rho}$ as in \eqref{eq:thresholding}. \end{proposition}

-\begin{proposition} Let $\{X_{n}\}_{n \in \ZZ}$ be a $p$-dimensional, stationary, centered, Gaussian time series with spectral density $f_{X}$ and suppose Assumptions \ref{ass:f0}--\ref{ass:antip} are satisfied.
-Then, there are positive constants $c_{1},c_{2}$, such that choosing a threshold $\rho = \delta$ as in \eqref{eq:deltaepsilon} yields, for any $\bm{C} \geq 1$,
+\begin{proposition} Let $\{X_{n}\}_{n \in \ZZ}$ be a $p$-dimensional, stationary, centered time series with spectral density $f_{X}$ and suppose Assumptions \ref{ass:f0}--\ref{ass:antip} are satisfied.
+Then, there are positive constants $c_{1},c_{2}$, such that choosing a penalty parameter $\rho = \delta$ as in \eqref{eq:deltaepsilon} yields, for any $\bm{C} \geq 1$,

 with $\operatorname{s}$ as in \eqref{as:cardianlityS} and $\frac{16}{\underline{k}^2} \sqrt{p+\operatorname{s}} \rho \leq \| P_{0} \|$. \end{proposition}

 Propositions \ref{prop:Opspectral} and \ref{prop:OpPrecision} can be expressed in terms of the quantities in Corollary \ref{cor:Op} when allowing only for long- and short-range dependence.
 That is, $\delta$ in Propositions \ref{prop:Opspectral} and \ref{prop:OpPrecision} can be chosen as in Corollary \ref{cor:Op} defined in terms of \eqref{eq:cor:Rs}.